210 Spencer Lab

 BS | Physics, Michigan Technological University

 His research interests include hypersonic boundary-layer stability (numerical laminar-turbulent transition), nonlinear vibrations (time series analysis, modal decomposition techniques and finite time invariant manifold analysis) and geophysical fluid dynamics (gap-leaping boundary currents, geophysical boundary layer dynamics and transport phenomena).
-He was the recipient of the AFOSR Young Investigator Award (2015) for his hypersonic boundary layer stability and transition research, is member of the National Academy of Science Committee on Advancing Understanding of the Gulf of Mexico Loop Current Dynamics as well as a member of the NATO STO AVT-240 working group on Hypersonic Boundary-Layer Prediction.
+He was the recipient of the AFOSR Young Investigator Award (2015) for his hypersonic boundary layer stability and transition research, was member of the National Academy of Science Committee on Advancing Understanding of the Gulf of Mexico Loop Current Dynamics, is a member of the STO AVT-240 (2015-2018), ET-190 (2019) and STO AVT-346 (2020-2022) working groups on Hypersonic Boundary-Layer Prediction and serves as a Topic Board Editor for the journal Fluids.

 - Clean Energy & Environment